menandmice/micetro_docs/guides/implementation/external_auth.rst

 If for some reason you want to clear the cached configuration file in the database.

-      1. Empty the .json configuration file
+1. Empty the .json configuration file.

-      2. Go to Console Advanced System Settings and ensure that you have the “Default web form” enabled (Tools->System Settings->Advanced)
+2. Go to Console Advanced System Settings and ensure that you have the “Default web form” enabled (Tools->System Settings->Advanced).

-      3. Test with your browser to ensure you can login locally
+3. Test with your browser to ensure you can login locally.

-      4. Disable the external authentication in System Settings
+4. Disable the external authentication in System Settings.

 5. **Enable external authentication in the Micetro system settings** From Console go to “Tools->System Settings->Advanced” and search for “external auth”.

       .. image:: ../../images/external-authentication-console.png